Macuyiko/blog/content/2010/2010_08_oldie-but-goodie-privilege-escalation.md

 Replace `C:\Windows\system32\sethc.exe` with `cmd.exe` (e.g. by renaming and/or using a repair CD: with the Vista repair CD you can open "`notepad`" in the command prompt and execute file manipulations from the Open Dialog).

 Restart.
-At the login screen press "Shift" five times (at this point, you can guess what `sethc.exe` originally did) and a command window with full systemÂ privilegesÂ will appear.
+At the login screen press "Shift" five times (at this point, you can guess what `sethc.exe` originally did) and a command window with full system privileges will appear.
 Often used to replace forgotten administrator passwords:

     net user administrator *